 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy.

 At St Joseph’s Catholic Primary Academy these values are reinforced regularly.
 While we focus on a range of virtues and the 5 British Values as relevant, we also teach the children one specific virtue each half term and linked to this virtue is one specific British Value.

 In our academy, children have many opportunities for their voices to be heard.
 All our children have the opportunity to be leaders within their own classroom and also within the wider life of our academy, applying for vacancies across a range of roles.
 This means that all our children have the chance to experience leadership and active involvement in the running of the class and the academy.

 At the start of each year the children decide on their class rules based on the school rules and our Mission.
 They then choose which are the most important for them as a group.
-They also write a personal Mission Statement reflecting the kind of person they aspire to be.

 Each class is also given £50 at the start of the year as a ‘class budget’.
 Throughout the year our children are expected to take care of their class equipment and any that is wasted or misused will be replaced from the £50.
 Any money left (or all) at the end of the year from the £50 can be spent on whatever the class decides.
 Previous choices have included a picnic; a pyjama DVD afternoon with snack; a visit from the ice cream van with extended play and indoor playtime games.